Copyright

 2.4 Indemnity

-The Subcontractor is liable for, and indemnifies and keeps Omnia indemnified against, any liability, claim, action, suit, demand, loss, damage, charge, expense and cost (legal or otherwise) (“Loss”) suffered or incurred or alleged to have been suffered or incurred arising out of or by reason of a breach by the Subcontractor of any of its obligations under this Agreement (including a breach of any Warranties) or in any way connected with the provision (or non-provision) of the Goods and/or Services.
+The Subcontractor is liable for, and indemnifies and keeps Omnia indemnified against, any liability, claim, action, suit, demand, loss, damage, charge, expense and cost (legal or otherwise) suffered or incurred arising out of or by reason of a breach by the Subcontractor of any of its obligations under this Agreement (including a breach of any Warranties) or in any way connected with the provision or non-provision of the Goods and/or Services.
+This indemnity extends to labour and equipment hire costs (including after hours), Authority or utility permit fees and any delay costs, liquidated damages, consequential losses, penalties or head-contract exposures incurred by Omnia to the extent caused by the Subcontractor.
+The Subcontractor’s liability is reduced proportionately to the extent Omnia caused or contributed to the loss.

-3. SUPPLY OF GOODS AND/OR PROVISION OF SERVICES
+3.SUPPLY OF GOODS AND/OR PROVISION OF SERVICES

-(c) If the Subcontractor fails to deliver the Goods and/or Services by the Date for Delivery, or fails to comply with this Agreement, then Omnia may without prejudice to any of its other rights under this Agreement:
+(c) If the Subcontractor fails to deliver by the Date for Delivery or otherwise breaches this Agreement, Omnia may without prejudice to its other rights:

-and the Subcontractor will be liable for all costs and losses incurred by Omnia as a consequence of such failure (including any delay damages which Omnia is liable to pay to any principal or head contractor).
+(ii) procure the same or similar Goods and/or Services elsewhere, and the Subcontractor will be liable for all costs and losses incurred by Omnia (including delay damages payable by Omnia to any principal or head contractor).

-(d) Acceptance of the Goods and/or Services is subject to Omnia’s approval.
-Omnia reserves the right to inspect any or all Goods prior to despatch from the Subcontractor’s premises or on or after delivery.
-Such inspection does not imply acceptance of Goods by Omnia and does not relieve the Subcontractor from its responsibilities, liabilities, warranties or guarantees.
+(d) Acceptance is subject to Omnia’s approval.
+Inspection does not imply acceptance and does not relieve the Subcontractor from responsibilities, liabilities, warranties or guarantees.

 (b) All insurances shall be effected with an insurer and on terms approved by Omnia.

-5. CONTRACT SUM AND PAYMENT
+5.CONTRACT SUM AND PAYMENT

 5.1 Contract Sum